40. pyxc: Variadic Extern Functions

 Where We Are

-Chapter 39 completed Phase 5. pyxc can call C functions via extern def, but only functions with a fixed number of typed parameters. printf, scanf, sprintf, and most other C I/O functions take a variable number of arguments — the ... in their C signatures.
-Trying to declare them produces an error:
+Chapter 39 completed the K&R toolbox. pyxc can call C functions via extern def, but only functions with a fixed number of typed parameters. printf, scanf, sprintf, and most other C I/O functions take a variable number of arguments — the ... in their C signatures.
+Trying to declare them currently produces an error:

 Error: Expected parameter name in prototype